ProfessorKolodziej/cm523-assignment-template/README.md

 ### 3. Open the folder in VSCode, and make a change to the HTML

-1. Drag and drop the folder from the window that appears into VSCode.
+1. Drag and drop the folder from the window in Finder into VSCode.
 2. Read the requirements above carefully.
 Then, use the information in the requirements to make a change to your code.
 3. Save your changes.
-Your browser should automatically update!
+Your browser should automatically update and reflect the changes!

 ### 4. New: Test your code